WA

 Wed–Mon 10.00 to 5.00.
 Closed Tues.

-From May 3 The West Australian Pulse.
-WA’s talented young artists are celebrated in this yearly showcase, gauging the pulse of young people who will influence, empower and shape the world we live in.
-This year’s exhibition celebrates 33 years and features 61 works by 2024 Year 12 Visual Arts graduates from 37 schools across WA.
+To Sept 13 The West Australian Pulse 2026.
+WA’s talented young artists are celebrated in this yearly showcase, gauging the pulse of young people who will influence, empower, and shape the world we live in.
+The selected works provide a window into young people’s private, social, and artistic concerns.
+It is an inspiring, rewarding, and insightful look at the world through the minds of our most talented young artists.
+The West Australian Pulse 2026 celebrates 34 years and features 63 works by 2025 Year 12 Visual Arts graduates from 43 schools across WA.

 Artbank Perth